Tonsils and adenoids

 - Physical examination

-- Throat cultures/Strep tests – helpful in determining infections in the throat
+- Throat cultures/Strep tests – helpful in determining the source of the infection in the throat

-- Blood tests – helpful in diagnosing infections such as mononucleosis
+- Blood tests – helpful in diagnosing infections such as infectious mononucleosis or the Epstein Barr Virus

 - Sleep study, or polysomnogram-helpful in determining whether sleep disturbance is occurring because of large tonsils and adenoids.

-Tonsillitis and its symptoms Tonsillitis is an infection of the tonsils.
+Tonsillitis is the term we use for an infection of the tonsils (not just strep).
 One sign is swelling of the tonsils.
-Other symptoms are:
+Other symptoms include:

 - Redder than normal tonsils

-- A slight voice change due to swelling (often resembling having a hot potato in the mouth)
+- A slight voice change due to swelling (often resembling having a hot potato in the mouth), this may be the early indicator of an abscess in the throat

 - Uncomfortable or painful swallowing